-Accentuate building entries through signage, street numbers and landscaping.
 Building entries and fencing details will be considered at the detailed design phase.
 The site will be capable to accommodate well-designed building entries to reinforce activation and movement in and out of the building.

-- b.
-Achieve a fine grain of entries along streets to reinforce activation, movement in and out of buildings, and for multiple 'eyes on the street'. - c.
+movement in and out of buildings, and for multiple 'eyes on the street'.

+- c.
 Ground floor dwellings should be accessed from the street, where possible. - d.
 Avoid car parking entries and loading docks on main streets.
 The location and widths of any services, infrastructure and car park entries on Active Frontages must be minimised. - e.
 Where possible, use low level, transparent or partially open fencing is proposed. - f.
 Front fencing should respect existing character or contribute to the future desired character.